-DCU Security have defined a test zone on each campus where you can go and activate your SafeZone - Emergency Button.
+DCU Security have defined a test zone on each campus where you can go and activate your SafeZone.

 Remember these are test zones, so a “real” alert cannot be activated in these zones.

-In these zones, you can activate an Emergency button and the SafeZone system will send you a message to let you know your Emergency Button Test has been sent successfully.
+In these zones, you can activate the Emergency button and DCU Security will send you a message to let you know your Emergency Button Test has been sent successfully.